SCALEit-eG/scaleit-interfaces-specification/ResourceManagement/README.md

 - 200 OK: default case
 - 204 No Content: if no file system entries are available
 - 400 Bad Request: query parameters were used falsely
+- 404 Not Found: if category given but not available

 Response body:
 - AppFilesystem array